A Yellow-nosed Albatross cruises by our ship northwest of the Falkand Islands Photo: Will Russell

 Day 14: During our last sailing day, the most common albatrosses will be Salvin’s and Black-browed, but we’ll probably also find a few Northern Royal Albatrosses as well.
 We’ll sail within a few miles of Mocha Island, where 90 percent of the world’s population of Pink-footed Shearwaters breeds.
 By now, we should all be able to separate White-chinned Petrel, Westland Petrel, and Sooty Shearwater; three very similar-looking seabirds.
 Amongst the Stejneger’s Petrels we have a chance of finding rarer Pterodroma petrels such as Juan-Fernandez and De Filippi’s and with a bit of luck we’ll see a few whales migrating north towards their breeding areas.
 Fin and Humpback are the most common here.

-Day 15: We’ll disembark in time to catch international flights home, continue with the Valparaiso to Los Angeles Cruise, or join the 3-day Santiago area extension described below (with a trusted local leader).
+Day 15: We’ll disembark in time to catch international flights home, continue with the Valparaiso to Los Angeles Cruise, or join the 3-day Santiago area extension described below (with Fabrice on the 31 January cruise or with a trusted local leader on the 28 February cruise).

 Post-cruise Santiago extension